HdHydra/map_my_rote/README.md

 # Map My Route

-A real time route mapping based on location data and openstreet map.
-Can also take screenshot of the travel for scharing the travel
+A real time travel route mapping based on geolocator location data and openstreet map.
+Can also take screenshot of the travel route for sharing and recording the travel easily